lhmartin/transformer/readme.md

 2. Clone this repo `git clone git@github.com:lhmartin/transformer.git`
 3. Entry into the directory with `cd transformer`
 4. Install the dependencies with `poetry install`
+5. You can then train using by first entering into your enviroment with `poetry shell` or by running `poetry run` before the call to the training script
+6. To train use: `python train_script.py --config <path_to_config>`

 ## What is a Transformer?